OpsMonkeys/cfn-tools/README.md

 ## Summary

-This repo contains the dockerfile for my Terraform Build Container.
+This repo contains the dockerfile for my CFN Build Container.
 This is a lightweight container based off alpine that contains all the tools needed to provision work with Terraform:
 Includes:
 TFENV for managing Terraform versions (https://github.com/tfutils/tfenv) Installs both Terraform 0.12 and Terraform 0.13